tkalejandro/solar-system/README.md

 # Solar System

 Project to showcase 3D using Three JS.
+The main purpose was to solidify the information from Chapter 1 Three JS Journey.